curl/curl/docs/libcurl/opts/CURLOPT_URL.md

 The application does not have to keep the string around after setting this option.

+Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to disable its use again.
+Note however that libcurl needs a URL set to be able to performed a transfer.

 The parser used for handling the URL set with CURLOPT_URL(3) is the same that curl_url_set(3) uses.